lenivene/covid-19-lading-page/README.md

 yarn build
 ```

-Your files is builded in folder `dist`
+Your files is builded in folder `build`

 # 🤔 How to contribute